ncrouzier/multi-words-highlighter/README.md

 *Multi-Keywords Highlighter* is a browser extension for **Firefox** (*version 52.0 or higher*).
 It's intended to be assistive for searching for the interesting bits of a web page by defining a keyword list.

 ## Additonal Features
-These are the additional features for a litte more convience.
+These are the additional features for a little more convenience.
-- Random colors (each hightlights are random colors but with visibility)
+- Random colors (each lightweights are random colors but with visibility)
 - Enable and disable searching in the settings.

 ## Screen Cap